 THE FACULTY and student body of Steinmetz will remember Mr. Henry Weaver, former member of the Art Department, who passed away the earlier part of this month.
 At the time of his death, Mr. Weaver was at home where he had been convalescing from an illness since summer.

-Mr. Weaver became a member Mr. Weaver became a member of our teaching staff in the fall of 1945.
+Mr. Weaver became a member of our teaching staff in the fall of 1945.
 He was well liked by all the students and easily made friends with them.
 He was transferred to the art section of the Division of Curriculum in February, 1953.
 During his nine years at Steinmetz, he served on numerous committees and as head of the Student Council.

-erous committees and as nead of the Student Council.
 Unknown to many of us, he was also quite active outside of school.
-Much of his time was de-voted to his duties as a Mormon bishop and to Boy Scout work.
+Much of his time was devoted to his duties as a Mormon bishop and to Boy Scout work.

-To his family we extend our deepest sympathy on the loss of our beloved friend and teacher,
+To his family we extend our deepest sympathy on the loss of our beloved friend and teacher.